RickV85/Tic_Tac_Toe_Mod_1_Final_Project/feedback_notes.md

 11. Reduced overlap in add player functions per Kayla's above feedback.
 12. Made all strings of player to match id of players "Player 1" for consistency.
 13. Fixed win/draw game checking logic.
 Wasn't producing draws after above changes.
+14. Consolidated 4 delay functions to one (delayEnableTiles) using setTimeout parameters.